fcarcamo13/UWP101/OFSW.md

-# MongoDB Installation and Setup Guide
+# Creating A Database with MongoDB

 ## Introduction

-MongoDB is a widely used NoSQL database that stores data in a flexible, document-based format.
-It is designed to provide scalability, high performance, and high availability.
-This guide will walk you through the steps required to install MongoDB, create a database, and perform basic operations.
+MongoDB is a popular NoSQL database that uses a document-based model to store data.
+It is designed for scalability, performance, and flexibility, making it ideal for handling large volumes of unstructured data.
+In this step-by-step guide, you will learn how to install MongoDB for the first time, create a database, and perform basic operations.

 ## Table of Contents
 - [System Requirements](#system-requirements)